derailment/Computer-Programming/Random Seat Generator/README.md

 Usage:
 * Input must be csv file.
-* Placed each student name line by line.
+* Place each student name line by line.

 | Name1 |
 |------|